Australias Great Barrier Reef Hit By Record Bleaching - UrduPoint

 AFP journalists visited one of the worst-impacted areas of the Great Barrier Reef this month.

-Lizard Island, a small slice of tropical paradise off Australia's northeast tip that is usually teaming with vibrant coral life, resembled a watery grave.
+Lizard Island, a small slice of tropical paradise off Australia's northeast tip that is usually teaming with vibrant coral life, resembled a watery graveyard.

 Marine biologist Anne Hoggett, who has lived and worked on Lizard Island for 33 years, said when she first arrived, coral bleaching only occurred every decade or so.

-Now, it is happening every year, she said, with about 80 percent of vulnerable Acropora corals on the Lizard Island reef suffering bleaching this summer.
+Now, it is happening every year, she said, with about 80 percent of vulnerable Acropora corals on the island reef suffering bleaching this summer.

 "We don't know yet if they've already sustained too much damage to recover or not," Hoggett told AFP.